Justice Vikramajit Sen

 Protection Act, 1986, as amended from time to time.

-14. Members shall inform the AIGF of the occurrence of any of the following events with respect
+xiv.
+Members shall inform the AIGF of the occurrence of any of the following events with respect

 to the Member:

-1. in case of a petition for winding up has been filed in any competent court or a receiver
+a. in case of a petition for winding up has been filed in any competent court or a receiver

 has been appointed or its directors have proposed to creditors a composition in